NCIOCPL/.github/.github/ISSUE_TEMPLATE/design-discovery.md

 ### Timeline
-*Identify start and end times for discovery work*
+*Identify start and end times for discovery work* *NOTE: Determine with federal team if wish to explore Spanish language user testing.*

 ### Definition of Done/Complete
 *All findings and synthesis will be documented in a shared Mural board for consistency, communication, and reference*